devpaul/grunt-devserver/README.md

 * no caching content
 * CORS headers for cross-domain requests
 * logs requests to console
-* run from command line or Grunt 0.4.x
+* install globally and run from command line or Grunt 0.4.x

 As a developer I needed a lightweight way to serve up client-side applications and content in isolation from a larger server application.
 Something that supported a rapid workflow and integrated with my tools.

 ## Installation
-Install it from the command line
+Install it from the command line into your project
 ```
 npm install grunt-devserver --save-dev
 ```